Red Sox vs. Blue Jays Player Props Betting Odds

 Devers Stats

-- Rafael Devers has 27 hits with seven doubles, 10 home runs, 11 walks and 27 RBI.
+- Rafael Devers has collected 28 hits with seven doubles, 10 home runs and 11 walks.
+He has driven in 27 runs.

 Devers Recent Games